mimii20/idea-120-responses-YOUR_GITHUB_mimii20/week-02-murray-poem.md

 Rules are written to be followed, and I shall follow

-I invite you to play this game, though...
+I invite you to play this game, since you are not foe

-The realm we play it in is far and wide
+The realm we play it in is vast and wide

 Be Not Afraid, as it holds many secrets for you and I